 Neil March & The Music of Sound’s new single Water (1st Movement) was featured tonight (Sunday 15th October 2017) on Freak Zone with Stuart Maconie on BBC 6 Music.
 Listen to the podcast of the show where Neil & TMOS are played near the end of the show and Stuart makes highly complimentary comments about the track as well as referring to the Latitude performance.
 Link to the podcast is here.

 This is the official web page for British Composer and Recording Artist Neil March.
 Neil was selected to play the BBC Introducing Stage @ Latitude 2017 where he performed with his ensemble The Music of Sound.
 Listen to the podcast of the Late Junction (BBC Radio 3) show that broadcast their live performance (1 hour 2 minutes into the programme) and has Max Reinhardt‘s thoughtful intelligent comments afterwards here.

-Neil’s music is marked out by his use of pre-recorded everyday sounds (industrial & commercial machinery, sirens, alarms, motor engines, church bells, tannoys, shopping malls, railway stations etc.) not merely for sound effects but, where possible, as actual pitched instruments of melody, harmony and texture playing against or alongside notated music.
+Neil’s music is marked out by his use of environmental sounds not for effects but as actual pitched instruments of melody, harmony and texture playing alongside live instruments.
 Unusually he shifts between different harmonic languages from atonal and modal based music to the more harmonically conventional and jazz-infused; a trait that becomes easier to understand when reading about his influences and inspirations.

 Check out the video for Music To Plan Towns By (1st Movement) here.